shamthakare2100/weather-app/README.md

-# weather-app
+# Weather-App
- i create weather app website using a html and css
+ I created small project of weather app .
+ In that is used HTML , CSS.